ewitulsk/PismoNautilus/UsingNautilus.md

 The Nautilus server logic is located in `src/nautilus-server`.
 To customize the application:

-- Update `allowed_endpoints.yaml` for any required domains required by your application.
 - Modify `app.rs` to update the `process_data` endpoint and add new endpoints as needed.

 The following files typically do not require modification: